Minnesota Court Records

 Following the Minnesota statutes, offenders may be penalized with up to ten years imprisonment and payment of fines not more than $20,000.

 Criminal sexual conduct in the fifth degree: This involves partaking in non-consensual sexual contact, masturbation, or showing of genitals in public where minors under the age of sixteen are present.
-If classified as a gross misdemeanor, it is punishable by up to a year imprisonment and a fine of not more than $3,000.
-Offenders with prior convictions are penalized with the incarceration of up to seven years and a fine of up to $14,000.
+If classified as a gross misdemeanor, it is punishable by up to a year's imprisonment and a fine of not more than $3,000.
+Offenders with prior convictions are penalized with up to seven years of incarceration and a fine of up to $14,000.

 Sex Offender Levels of Classification in Minnesota

-Level II: The risk assessment score of level II offenders is considered to be moderate.
-The law enforcement agency may reveal the offense history of offenders to agencies and groups that the offenders are likely to have contact with.
+Level II: The risk assessment score of Level II offenders is considered moderate.
+The law enforcement agency may reveal the offense history of offenders to agencies and groups that the offenders are likely to interact with.

-Level III: Offenders in this category have a high risk of reoffense and the law enforcement discloses their offense history available to the general public.
+Level III: Offenders in this category have a high risk of reoffense, and law enforcement makes their offense history available to the general public.

 How Do I Find A Sex Offender Near Me in Minnesota?

-Interested persons can obtain details of a sex offender in a particular location in Minnesota through the following means:
+Interested persons may obtain details of a sex offender in a particular location in Minnesota through the following means:

-- Law Enforcement Agencies: Under Section 244.052 of the Minnesota Statutes, the general public can obtain non-confidential information of sex offenders, especially if they are likely to encounter them.
+- Law Enforcement Agencies: Under Section 244.052 of the Minnesota Statutes, the general public may obtain non-confidential information about sex offenders, especially if they are likely to encounter them.

 Minnesota Sex Offender Registry

-Under Section 243.166 of the Minnesota Statutes, predatory offenders registration is mandatory for individuals charged with certain sex-related crimes.
+Under Section 243.166 of the Minnesota Statutes, predatory offender registration is mandatory for individuals charged with certain sex-related crimes.
 The state requires sex offenders of all levels to register with the Department of Corrections.
-While the general public can obtain the offense history of registered sex offenders from the DOC, level III sex offenders’ information is also disclosed online on the Public Registrant Search tool.
-Interested individuals can search for offenders by names, county, city, and zip code.
-The information available in the Minnesota sex offender registry include:
+While the general public may obtain the offense history of registered sex offenders from the DOC, level III sex offenders’ information is also disclosed online on the Public Registrant Search tool.
+Interested individuals may search for offenders by name, county, city, and zip code.
+The information available in the Minnesota sex offender registry includes:

 - Images of the offenders